gitferry/Grant-program/README.md

 ## Application Process

-1. **Application**
+1. **Application Preparation and Submission**
    1. [Fork](https://github.com/vechain/Grant-Program/) this repository.
    2. In the newly created fork, create a copy of the application template ([`applications/application-template.md`](applications/application-template.md)) or the research template([`applications/research-template.md`](applications/research-template.md)).Make sure you **do not modify the template file directly**.
    3. Name the new file after your project: `project_name.md`.
    4. Fill out the template with the details of your project.
 The more information you provide, the faster the review.
    5. Once you're done, create a pull request.
 The pull request should only contain _one new file_—the Markdown file you created from the template.
    6. Please read the [disclaimer](disclaimer.md) carefully before applying for VeChain General Grant.

 2. **Preliminary Review**

-   After its submission, an application moves into the preliminary review stage where an administrator will be designated to check whether the application is formatted correctly and includes all the requested information.
-The [Evaluators](#vechain-grant-evaluators) will label the pull request "ready for committee review" if the application passed the preliminary review.
+   After its submission, an application moves into the preliminary review stage where an evaluator will be designated to check whether the application is formatted correctly and includes all the requested information.
+The [evaluator](#grant-evaluators) will label the pull request "ready for committee review" if the application passed the preliminary review.

 3. **Committee Review**